sandroasp/BizTalk-Server-Learning-Path/Working-with-Schemas/Dealing-with-Positional-Flat-Files/README.md

 To enable the runtime to support the processing Positional Flat Files.

 # Building the Sample
-This are simple walkthroughs explaining the basic principles to create a flat file schema from a file delimited by symbols.
+This are simple walkthroughs explaining the basic principles to create a flat file schema from a file delimited by positions.

 ## Sample 1